 Austin Hoover

 I’m a physicist in the Accelerator Physics Group at Oak Ridge National Laboratory.
 I’m interested in techniques to model, measure, and control intense beams in particle accelerators.
-I currently focus on halo formation in high-power linear accelerators and beam shaping in circular accelerators.
-I’m also interested in applying ideas from probability theory and machine learning to inverse problems such as phase space tomography.
+I currently focus on (i) theory and modeling of collective effects, such as halo formation and instabilities, (ii) phase space shaping and manipulation, (iii) inverse problems such as phase space tomography.
 I sometimes write about my work on my blog.

 Previously, I completed a Ph.D. in physics at the University of Tennessee and a B.S. in physics at Wheaton College.